Get E-Book

 socket.on('finish', () => console.log('write side ended'));

-A simple server often needs all three:
+A simple server may need all three -

 socket.on('end', onPeerEnded);